-However, since MBA from a good Institution would be very expensive, it was ruled out as we ‘could not afford it’.
+However, since an MBA from a good Institution would be very expensive, it was ruled out as we ‘could not afford it’.

 I decided to pursue Chartered Accountancy from ICAI (The Institute of Chartered Accountants of India) – a professional course that is well known for being one of the most economical in India!

-Another reason for choosing this profession was that – Chartered Accountants had an inordinate goodwill and I had seen CAs get good jobs easily.
+Another reason for choosing this profession was that – Chartered Accountants had inordinate goodwill and I had seen CAs get good jobs easily.